-The OECD recently issue a Statement on a “Two Pillar Solution to Address the Tax Challenges Arising from the Digitalisation of the Economy”.
-The OECD/G20 Inclusive Framework, agreed to by more than 130 countries is the OCED’s and G20’s vision for the international tax future.
+The OECD announced on 8 October that international agreement had been reached on its “Two Pillar Solution to Address the Tax Challenges Arising from the Digitalisation of the Economy”.
+The OECD/G20 Inclusive Framework, agreed to by 136 countries is the OCED’s and G20’s vision for the international tax future, and reinforces the conclusions reached in August 2021.
 There are two aspects (referred to as “Pillars”):

 - Pillar One - A fairer distribution of profits and taxing rights via reallocation to markets where certain large multinational enterprises (“MNE’s”) have business activities and earn profits, and

 - Pillar Two – A global minimum tax rate

 The latest announcement is the next step in the process and will now be followed by:

 - Multi-lateral conventions and model legislation – late 2021 and early 2022

 - Enacted into law by countries in 2022 for a 2023 start

 What are the reasons that change is required?

 It has been widely recognised that the existing global tax system (designed when physical presence was the key to economic activity) requires updating to meet the needs of the digital economy.
 This has been compounded by:

 - The requirement to fund the Covid-19 recovery,